-How to Celebrate Christmas like a BrazilianBarbara Zanotelli Rodrigues - Product & Marketing
+How to Celebrate Christmas like a BrazilianBarbara Zanotelli Rodrigues - Former Travel Expert

 If you’re spending Christmas in Brazil, why not celebrate it like a local.
 Marketing Assistant, Barbara, shares her top 5 ways to enjoy a traditional Brazilian Christmas:

 1. Beach on Christmas Day

 Nothing is more Brazilian than catching some rays at the beach on Christmas morning.
 Being the summer season, most families gather along a small picnic, a large consumption of beer or caipirinha, newly received toys and head out to soak up some sun to enjoy the tropical beaches.
 Some beaches such as Copacabana Beach have Christmas themed sand castles and decorations to entertain all.

 Given that the majority of the population are Christian, families gather to either attend or watch the ‘Missa do Galo’ streamed live from the Vatican.
 Many, families with small children in particular, prefer to watch the mass conducted by the Pope.

 3. Midnight Christmas Dinner

 The biggest differentiation from western countries is that Christmas dinner is enjoyed at midnight or on return from mass, which is where it gathers its name ‘Missa do Galo’.
 A feast is prepared with roast meat (beef, pork etc), turkey, farofa (toasted manioc flour mixed with chicken or turkey giblets, salpicao (chicken and vegetable mayonnaise salad with crispy potato on top), rice with vegetables and salad.
 The left over from the midnight dinner is then served again on Christmas day – unsurprisingly it tastes even better second time around!
 Many restaurants are now offering the traditional midnight dinner or lunch serving the traditional dishes.